Essential Oils for Seasonal Allergies

 Peppermint:

 Found to have a potent inhibitory effect on excessive histamine release from mast cells.
-The menthol constituent helps support throat infections, colds and flu along with asthma, bronchitis, and sinusitis.
+The menthol constituent helps support throat infections, colds, and flu, along with asthma, bronchitis, and sinusitis.
 Research found that menthol is an effective treatment for chronic inflammatory conditions like allergic rhinitis and bronchial asthma.

 Roman Chamomile: